kaalam/document.source/kaalam/index.md

 ---

-We wish to thank [BBVA](https://www.bbva.com) and especially [BBVA Data & Analytics](https://www.bbvadata.com) where Jazz was originally created for giving us the opportunity to build Jazz on top of their OSS Jazz 0.1.07 released in 2017.
-In the financial sector BBVA is second to none in digital transformation and betting on OSS shows that BBVA's mission "Creating Opportunities" is much more than just a sentence.
+We wish to thank [BBVA](https://www.bbva.com) and especially [BBVA Data & Analytics](https://www.bbvadata.com) where Jazz was originally created for giving us the opportunity to build Jazz on top of their OSS Jazz 0.1.07 released in December 2017.
+BBVA is second to none in digital transformation in the financial sector.
+Betting on OSS shows that BBVA's mission "Creating Opportunities" is much more than just a sentence.

-We also wish to thank the whole OSS community, especially LMDB, CURL, MHD, Catch2, SWIG, the R community, the Python community and tiny-dnn.
+We also wish to thank the whole OSS community, especially LMDB, CURL, MHD, Catch2, SWIG, the Linux community (too many tools to list each of them), the R community, the Python community and tiny-dnn used in the Jazz server.

+And we finally wish to thank [HTML5UP](https://html5up.net/) for this website's template and [Andrew Banchich](https://github.com/andrewbanchich/forty-jekyll-theme) for its Jekyll automation available under a [CCA3.0](https://creativecommons.org/licenses/by/3.0/) license.

 *[OSS]: Open Source Software